kamu-data/kamu-docs/cli/ingest/push-source.md

 ```

 ## Pushing Data via API
-See [Kamu Node protocols documentation](/protocols) for various options of pushing data programmatically via APIs.
+See [APIs documentation](/api) for various options of pushing data programmatically via APIs.

 ## Format Translation
 While push sources define a specific <Schema t="read format" id="ReadStep"/> for their data - there is some tolerance.
 For example you can push <Schema t="Csv" id="ReadStep::Csv"/> data to the source that declares <Schema t="NdJson" id="ReadStep::NdJson"/> format and `kamu` will attempt to read it using the same schema.